 Other Online Stores

 If you are interested in selling your designs, or art work, there are online stores for that too.
-With these sites, you create an online shop of your designs.
-These designs can be printed on shirts, mugs, and more.
-When someone places an order, the company creates the item and ships it and you receive a commission.
+With these sites, you create an online shop with your designs.
+Some sites offer digital designs that can be purchased and downloaded.
+Other sites enable you to have your designs printed on shirts, mugs, and more.
+When someone places an order; the company creates the item, ships it, and you receive a commission.
+This is called print on demand.

 If this interests you, check out these sites: